Toward regular black holes in sixth-derivative gravity: Conclusions

 Regarding incomplete sixth-derivative models, we discussed the influence of the terms required by renormalizability on the space of solutions.
 In particular, we identified renormalizable models that have singular solutions of the type $(1,-1)_0$, and others admitting solutions $(2,2)_0$.
-Nevertheless, since these models are obtained by a special tuning between the coefficients in the general action~\eqref{mostgeneralaction}, we conjecture that the solution which is equivalent to Schwarzschild in general relativity is in the class $(0,0)_0$ --- because it is the one common to all models with sixth-order field equations.
-The situation here is similar to fourth-derivative gravity, for which the asymptotically flat solution that couples to normal ghost-free matter is in the $(2,2)_0$ class, although the model admits Schwarzschild as solution~\cite{Stelle15PRD}.
+Nevertheless, since these models are obtained by a special tuning between the coefficients in the general action~\eqref{mostgeneralaction}, we conjecture that the solution that is equivalent to the Schwarzschild one in general relativity is in the class $(0,0)_0$ --- because it is the one common to all such models with sixth-order field equations.
+The situation here is similar to fourth-derivative gravity, for which the asymptotically flat solution that couples to normal ghost-free matter is in the $(2,2)_0$ class, although the model admits the Schwarzschild black hole as solution~\cite{Stelle15PRD}.

-Last but not least, we found that solutions satisfying the constraints $R=0$ or $g_{tt} g_{rr} = -1$ do not seem to be of much relevance in gravity theories with more than four metric derivatives.
-Therefore, like in the works~\cite{NosLW,dePaulaNetto:2023vtg}, it might be necessary to relax those conditions to construct phenomenological models of regular black holes aimed at reproducing aspects of solutions of higher-derivative gravity.
+Last but not least, we found that solutions satisfying the constraints $R=0$ or $g_{tt} g_{rr} = -1$ do not seem to be of much relevance in gravity theories with more than four metric derivatives (with generic couplings).
+Therefore, like in~\cite{dePaulaNetto:2023vtg}, it might be necessary to relax those conditions to construct phenomenological models of regular black holes aimed at reproducing aspects of solutions of higher-derivative gravity.